ucdavis/AIFeBx_supplemental/README.md

 The folder tables contain tabular data used in the paper (from multiple scripts)

 ## Data
-All input and output data will be made available via bioImage archive.
+All input and output data is available via bioImage archive (S-BIAD1129).
 It is recommended to download and organize the data into the intended folder tree structure (to avoid running computationally intense portions).